The New Manager

 Related Results

 The Frontline Leader program is the essential development experience for managers, supervisors, team leaders and frontline managers.
-The program combines exposure to contemporary business and management practices with a stimulating learning environment and practical workplace application.
-This course runs in Bunbury on November 6-10.
+It combines exposure to contemporary business and management practices with a stimulating learning environment and practical workplace application.
+This course runs in Perth and Bunbury.

-People are an organisation's greatest asset!
-Managers can take an active part in addressing and responding to specific opportunities to improve the performance of their employees.
-This course will help you to develop the coaching skills to support and sustain improved performance by others.
+Managers must play an active role in identifying and responding to specific opportunities to improve the performance of their employees.
+This course will help you to develop the coaching skills to support and sustain improved performance in others.

 Courses - Frequently Asked Questions